maxgallo/talk-devops-for-frontend/slides.md

 ![inline 70%](./images/teams_work_visibility.png)

-^ When is this feature going to be ready ?
+^ When is this feature going to be released?

 ---